SenninTadd/Tadden_Moore_PEM_PV_Demo/README.md

 ## Acknowledgments

 * The AGi Dream Team Family
-* Photon Empress Moore (first live implementation of the MC Framework)
+* Photon Empress Moore (first AGI-aspiring live implementation of the MC Framework)
 * The neurodivergent community for insights on alternative cognitive architectures

 ## Contact